mebusy/notes/dev_notes/TAOCP_vol1.md

  	- By Eq.
 (7), these two are equal; this says no more than
  		- ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/TAOCP_sum_8.png)
  		- where we let bᵢ = aᵢ₁ and cᵢ = aᵢ₂.
+ 	- The operation of interchanging the order of summation is extremely useful, since it often happens that know simple form for Σ<sub>R</sub>₍ᵢ₎ aᵢⱼ , but not for Σ<sub>S</sub>₍ⱼ₎ aᵢⱼ.
+ 	- TODO

+---

+### 1.2.4 Integer Functions and Elementary Number Theory

+If a is any real number, we write   ⎣x⎦ = floor(x) , ⎡x⎤ = ceil(x).

+ - ⎣-x⎦ = - ⎡x⎤

+We define:  x mod y = x — y⎣x / y⎦ , if y ≠ 0; x mod 0 = x.
+(1)